e-Lama/Forms/README.md

 # How to Build

-> At now libgui isn't prepared to build and install on other systems than Linux.
+> At now Forms isn't prepared to build and install on other systems than Linux.

 ## On Linux hosts